 What happens if you violate our policies

-Compliance review: We may review your business for compliance with the Store sales (direct upload) policy at any time.
+Compliance review: We may review your business for compliance with these policies at any time.
 If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
 If you’re a manager account, we may also contact your managed accounts to verify compliance.

-Notification of non-compliance: If we believe that you're violating Store sales (direct upload) policy, we'll contact you to request corrective action.
-If you fail to make the requested corrections within the time period given, you may be denied the ability to use Store sales (direct upload), or your access to your Google Ads accounts may be suspended.
+Notification of non-compliance: If we believe that you're violating these policies, we'll contact you to request corrective action.
+If you fail to make the requested corrections within the time period given, you may be denied the ability to use these products, or your access to your Google Ads accounts may be suspended.
 In cases of serious or repeated violations, your account may be suspended immediately and without notification.
-Learn more about suspended accounts
+Learn more about suspended accounts.